December 12, 2022.

 By Henry Dumas

 Steven glanced at his best friend Robert.
 He shook his head from side to side and quietly scoffed.
 “You look like crap; do you still want to go duck hunting?”
-Steven asked.

-Robert stood in front of Steven, blurry eyed, loaded down with hunting gear, looking like a pack mule.
-He held his hand in front of his face, counting fingers and naming items.
-“I have my gun, shells, lunch, and my dog.”
-He tossed his equipment on the back seat of the Jeep; looked at the black female Labrador wagging her tail in anticipation and extended his hand toward the dog.
+Robert stood in front of Steven, loaded down with excessive hunting gear, and looked like a pack mule.
+He held his hand in front of his face, counted his fingers, and named items.
+“I have my gun, extra clothes, shells, lunch, and my dog.”
+He tossed his equipment into the back seat of the Jeep; looked at the black female Labrador wagging her tail in anticipation and extended his hand toward the dog.

 “Up,” he said.

 The dog jumped into the back of the Jeep and circled around like she chased her tail.
 She found a soft spot and plopped down on top of the hunting gear.